craigbarratt/home-assistant-pyscript/README.md

-# Home Assistant Pyscripts Python Scripting
+# Home Assistant Pyscript - Python Scripting Component

 This integration allows you to write Python functions and scripts that can implement a wide range of automation, logic and triggers.
 State variables are bound to Python variables, and services are